truthixify/inkfundme-tutorial/TUTORIAL.md

 **The refund process is bulletproof:**

-1. **Double-check the campaign failed** - No refunds for successful campaigns (that would be stealing from the creator!)
+1. **Double-check the campaign failed** - No refunds for successful campaigns (that would be taking contributions from the creator!)
 2. **Verify you actually contributed** - Can't claim money you never put in
 3. **One refund per person** - Once you claim, your contribution record gets wiped to prevent double-dipping
 4. **Instant transfer** - Your tokens come back immediately, no waiting periods